 Commonly Abused Drugs

-In recent years, high rates of cocaine addiction have been replaced by a rise of prescription drug abuse, and there are an incredible number of different prescription drugs that help people who are sick or are in pain, but which may also cause certain people to become addicted.
-Heavy use of drugs like prescription painkillers may lead to long-term health problems and may even cause premature death.
+In recent years, high rates of cocaine addiction have been replaced by a rise in prescription drug abuse.
+There are an incredible number of different prescription painkillers that help people but which may also cause certain people to become addicted.
+Heavy use of drugs like prescript ion painkillers may lead to long-term health problems and may even cause premature death.

 According to the National Institute on Drug Abuse, there are four main types of prescription drugs in circulation today that a person may become addicted to and those drugs include: